tidev/alloy/README.md

 		return 3.14;
 	}

-Now, if your widget reference was `w`, you would access your function in your app controller such as:
+Now, if your widget reference was `foo` as in the example above, you would access your function in your app controller such as:

-	w.calculatePie();
+	foo.calculatePie();

 See the [Widget Example](https://github.com/appcelerator/alloy/tree/master/examples/widget) for an example of building and using a widget.